kvntynito/5-grc-policies-and-risk/README.md

 ✅ Optional diagrams

 ## 🧠 What I Learned
-- Bullet points of concepts/skills you gained - Write what you learned about frameworks, policies, risk.
 - How risk is calculated using qualitative & semi-quantitative scoring
 - How policies support technical and administrative controls
 - The structure of real-world security documentation